ansible/ansible-container/docs/rst/getting_started.rst

 Other ``ansible-container`` subcommands enable the container development workflow:

 * ``ansible-container build`` initiates the build process.
-It builds and launches a special container called the Conductor container.
+It builds and launches the :ref:`conductor_container`.
 The Conductor then runs instances of your base container images as specified in ``container.yml``.
   The Conductor container applies `Ansible roles <https://docs.ansible.com/ansible/playbooks_roles.html>`_ against them, committing each role as new image layers.
 Ansible communicates